ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

    Access the Claims Web API service using a browser eg., http://[ALB Public IP]/api/v1/claims.

 Congrats!
-In this extension, you installed Azure **FlexVolume** driver and **AAD Pod Identity** components.
-Finally, you configured the Claims Web API application to use FlexVolume driver and the managed Pod Identity to retrieve SQL Connection String from an Azure Key Vault.
+In this project extension, you installed **Azure Key Vault FlexVolume** driver and **AAD Pod Identity** components on the AKS cluster.
+Next, you secured the SQL Connection String by storing it in an Azure Key Vault.
+Finally, you configured the Claims Web API application to use FlexVolume driver and managed Pod Identity to retrieve the SQL Connection String from Key Vault and connect to the SQL Database.